Inflammation & Gut Health: Why the Road to Healing Starts in the Gut

 How Inflammation Shows Up in Your Body

 Inflammation doesn’t always scream for attention.
-More often, it whispers—and those whispers show up as everyday symptoms you may not associate with inflammation at all:
+More often, it whispers—and those whispers show up as everyday symptoms you may not associate with inflammation at all.
+Some of the main areas you can experience symptoms of inflammation:

 • Brain: Feeling foggy, scattered, or irritable?
 Chronic inflammation can affect neurotransmitters, leading to brain fog, anxiety, and even depression.